 Bitcoin bull Michael Saylor took to Twitter just a few hours ago to announce that his publicly traded business intelligence firm Microstrategy has just acquired 229 bitcoins at an average price of $43,663 per bitcoin totalling $10 million.
-Per the latest BTC purchase, Microstrategy now holds 92,079 bitcoins, according to records from Bitcoin Treasuries.
+Per the latest BTC purchase, Microstrategy now holds 92,079 bitcoins, according to records from Buy Bitcoin Worldwide.

 Saylor, who disclosed this round of purchase on Twitter and in a SEC filing on Tuesday, makes his firm the publicly-traded company holding the largest amount of BTC in their balance sheet.
 Since Microstrategy’s foray into bitcoins in the summer of 2020, it has invested a total of $2,251 billion in six trenches.
 Microstrategy’s May 18 bitcoin purchase comes five days after it announced its 5th BTC purchase, investing $15 million at an average price of $55,387 per bitcoin.